How To Burn Loose Incense

 1. Prepare

-Spread a layer of sand or uncooked rice on the bottom of your heatproof bowl.
-This adds an additional layer of fire protection.
+Spread a layer of sand or uncooked rice on the bottom of your heatproof bowl (this adds a layer of fire protection).

 2. Light the charcoal

-With the tongs, pick up the charcoal disc and light it with a match until it begins to spark.
+With the tongs, pick up the charcoal disc (the charcoal used for incense burning in specialised) and light it with a match until it begins to spark.
+Be careful not to touch the area of the charcoal that is lit.

 3. Wait for the coal to heat up